This site uses cookies. By continuing to browse the site you are agreeing to our use of cookies. For more information, view our privacy policy.

 If your child is not in a programme or school where therapy is already provided, he can still attend ad-hoc therapy sessions offered by other SSAs or private intervention centres.
 Adults can also consider therapy services to overcome challenges they face in independent living, working and socialising.
 However, intervention is generally more effective if started at a young age.

 There are various schools of thought and approaches to therapy for persons with autism.
 Some, like Applied Behaviour Analysis (ABA), are more widely practised; others, like the use of hyperbaric chambers, are less so.
 Others are often considered ineffective by medical professionals.
 Caregivers are encouraged to consider mainstream evidence-based forms of therapy, and to seek advice from medical professionals before starting any form of therapy.
-More information can be found here.

 Other useful information: